 Getting Started Writing Your Resume

-To get started, just start writing.
+To get started, start writing.
 Don’t worry about writing about your professional accomplishments and skills until later.
-Start out by writing down the reasons why you are working on drafting a new resume.
-Consider why you are looking for a new teaching job, and what you are hoping to accomplish when you get it.
+Start by writing down the reasons why you are working on drafting a new resume.
+Consider why you are looking for a new teaching job and what you hope to accomplish when you get it.
 Eventually, you will use this information to create your resume using the correct style and format.

 Filling the Employment Gap:

 If the gap in your employment history is short (less than three months in duration), don’t worry about it.
 Short gaps between jobs are perfectly normal, and a potential employer won’t give them a second thought.
-If the gap is longer than ninety days, you will have to provide an explanation, which is usually done in your cover letter.
+If the gap is longer than ninety days, you will have to explain, which is usually done in your cover letter.